 Living in Sydney, but always a country girl at heart, Amanda has been to a whopping 40 countries!
 A keen writer and a bigger reader, she's grateful to be part of something that aims to drown out the negativity in our lives (and social media) with humour, strength and positive energy!

-Lisa Wragg is the Executive Officer of VCRC and continence nurse specialist.
+Lisa Wragg is the Clinical Strategy lead for Independence Australia as well as a Continence Nurse Specialist.
 Lisa is only happy when she is challenging norms and breaking down barriers.
 Go Against The Flow has been made possible because she has found a passionate team of individuals brave enough to travel into this uncharted territory.
 It is a passion project designed to build strength and confidence through the power of knowledge from reputable sources.

 Associate Professor Carolyn Barnes works in research at Swinburne Uni, and focuses on communication and design.
 In her spare time, Carolyn is a big art fan, and has written some very respected papers on the topic.